Surfing in Shellharbour

 Killalea is a beautiful reserve, with littoral rainforest and seabird breeding areas.
 There are nature walks, as well as picnic areas with barbecue facilities and other amenities.
 You can spot humpback and other whales migrating along the spectacular NSW South Coast between May and November.

-Both Pines Surfing Academy and Australian Surf Tours offer tours to Killalea.
+Both Australian Surf Tours offer tours to Killalea.
 The accredited surf schools offer a variety of experiences for all levels of skill, from beginners to surfers wanting to master aerial moves.
-Learning how to ride a surfboard is fun, and you’ll be riding waves in no time.
+Learning how to ride a surfboard is fun, and you’ll be riding waves in no time.and

 There are more unspoilt beaches along the gorgeous Shellharbour coastline where you can enjoy surfing and bodyboarding.
 Warilla Beach curves 2km from Windang Island, near Lake Illawarra’s mouth, to Barrack Point.
 You’ll find a quality left-hand wave on the south side of Windang Island.